umarhassan-mitodl/21g.109-fall-2005/content/pages/assignments.md

 Read Bio of Máo Dùn in Unit 2 of RD

-Check out these pictures of Máo Dùn's hometown today: Wuzhèn (Wu Town) ([1](https://web.archive.org/web/20140401044800/http://www.jsdj.com/luyou/lyzy/zjwuzhen.htm), [2](https://web.archive.org/web/20130602190419/http://www.jsdj.com/luyou/lyzy/zjwuzhen2.htm)) in Tóngxiang City (formerly a county) of Zhèjiang Province.
+Check out these pictures of Máo Dùn's hometown today: Wuzhèn (Wu Town) ({{% resource_link "aa1086e1-9247-4be7-97f8-bab9562a8675" "1" %}}, {{% resource_link "b7acacc7-e240-4b85-9590-30c4b733475e" "2" %}}) in Tóngxiang City (formerly a county) of Zhèjiang Province.
 Many of the houses built during the Manchu Qing Dynasty are still in use now.

 {{< tdclose >}}